Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R7 M260 should in theory be a small bit faster than the GeForce 930M in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R7 M260 should theoretically be a small bit faster than the GeForce 930M in general. (explain)

-Texel RateThe GeForce 930M should be a lot (about 30%) better at texture filtering than the Radeon R7 M260. (explain)
+Texel RateThe GeForce 930M will be a lot (more or less 30%) more effective at anisotropic filtering than the Radeon R7 M260. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison